Is Peanut Butter Healthy? We Review the Evidence

 What's the nutrient content of peanut butter?

 After spooning through an entire tub of peanut butter (just us?), you probably looked at the nutrition label.
-But if you have more self-restraint—or buy fancy, label-free, churn-it-yourself butter at your local health shop—here's what's in two tablespoons of peanut-only peanut butter:
+But if you have more self-restraint—or buy fancy, label-free, churn-it-yourself butter at your local health shop—here's what's in two tablespoons of peanut butter with salt:

 - Fat: 16 g